Making Daily Tasks Feel Achievable: UX for Task Wish

 Research Conclusion

-Our neurodivergent users want a platform that is better designed to motivate them in a clear, fun way.
+There are many platforms out there that make a to do list more achievable, however we can fill the market gap of neurodivergent users who want a platform that is better designed to motivate them in a clear and fun way.

 Personas